spatialos/gdk-for-unity/README.md

 ## Migration from the SpatialOS Unity SDK
 Currently the Unity GDK is in its early development, so there is no migration path from the [Unity SDK](https://github.com/spatialos/UnitySDK) to the Unity GDK.
 There will be a migration path in later releases.

-## Email updates
-You can [sign up for SpatialOS Unity GDK updates](http://go.pardot.com/l/169082/2018-06-18/27lhqx) direct to your mailbox.

 &copy; 2018 Improbable